Trekking to the foothills of Himalayas in Langtang, where numerous sacred lakes nestle

-Garbage disposal is another major problem and some of the busier trails can, at times, appear strew with litter.
+Garbage disposal is another major problem and some of the busier trails can, at times, appear strewn with litter.
 Our staff members are well motivated towards eco-friendly practices.
 We carry out all our garbage, apart from that which can be safely and easily burnt at the campsite.
-Our aim is to help protect and preserve this beautiful environment for future generations of trekkers to enjoy
+Our aim is to help protect and preserve this beautiful environment for future generations of trekkers to enjoy.

 Explore Himalaya works with the motto ‘Development through Tourism’.
-Keeping in line with this motto, Explore Himalaya Community Service Project (EHCSP) was conceived to empower underprivileged, marginalized, poor and minority segments of Nepal.
+Keeping in line with this motto, Explore Himalaya Community Service Project (EHCSP) has been conceived to empower underprivileged, marginalized, poor and minority segments of Nepal.

 Since its inception, EHCSP has been incessantly facilitating and advocating for school education, health, community development, forest conservation, agriculture, culture preservation and fund raising.
-Explore Himalaya encourages its clients who besides trekking and climbing the Himalayas are also interested in contributing for the development of Nepal.
+Explore Himalaya encourages its clients to contribute for the development of Nepal.

-We ensure that all porters and all other staff going into high altitude conditions are provided with adequate clothing and equipment.
-We are the first ever company to supply high-altitude (climbing above 14,000 ft.) porters with crampons.
-But since this trip does not entail climbing at high altitude, we ensure that the porters are adequately clothed.
+We ensure that all the porters and other staffs going into high altitude conditions are provided with adequate clothing and equipment.
+We are the first ever company to supply high-altitude porters with crampons.

 We run the trek according to the guidelines of the International Porter Protection group (IPPG - www.ippg.net).

-1) It is a fundamental condition that you acknowledge that this is an adventure tour.
+1) It is fundamental you acknowledge that this is an adventure tour.
 This requires some flexibility.
-The day to day itinerary is taken as a guideline only.
-We cannot be held responsible for any delays caused by international or domestic flights, strikes, Government regulations, weather or natural casualties etc. In such cases, Explore Himalaya shall be responsible for providing suitable alternatives which could be decided upon mutual agreement.
-If an agreement cannot be made, Explore Himalaya shall be only responsible for refund after deducting expenses already incurred.
+The day to day itinerary is taken only as a guideline.
+We can not be held responsible for any delays caused by International or domestic flights, strikes, Government regulations, weather or natural casualties etc. In such cases, Explore Himalaya shall provide suitable alternatives which could be decided upon mutual agreement.
+If an agreement cannot be made, Explore Himalaya shall only be responsible for refunds after deducting the expenses already incurred.

-2) Your booking will be confirmed by email once we have received the deposit of USD 500 and the signed copy of booking form and contract.
+2) Your booking will be confirmed by email once we receive your deposit of USD 300 and the signed copy of booking form and contract.

 The balance is due no later than two months prior to departure.
-If you book a tour less than 2 month prior to departure, you must send the full payment within 7 days of confirmation by us.
+If you book a tour less than 2 months prior to departure, you must send the full payment within 7 days of confirmation by us.

 3) If you cancel, the following scale of charges will apply:

-2 months before departure – Loss of deposit (US$ 500)
+2 months before departure – Loss of deposit (US$ 300)

 29 days to 2 months before departure – 30% of total trip cost